SequenceL: Design

 The subscripts following each parameter A and B on the left hand side of the definition indicate that A and B are depth-2 structures (i.e., lists of lists of scalars), which are here thought of as matrices.
 From this formal definition, SequenceL infers the dimensions of the defined product from the formula for its (i, j)'th entry (as the set of pairs (i, j) for which the right hand side is defined) and computes each entry by the same formula as in the informal definition above.
 Notice there are no explicit instructions for iteration in this definition, or for the order in which operations are to be carried out.
 Because of this, the SequenceL compiler can perform operations in any order (including parallel order) which satisfies the defining equation.
-In this example, computation of coordinates in the product will be parallelized in a way that, for large matrices, scales linearly with the number of processors.
+In this example, computing of coordinates in the product will be parallelized in a way that, for large matrices, scales linearly with the number of processors.

-As noted above, SequenceL has no built-in constructs for input/output (I/O) since it was designed to work in an additive manner with other programming languages.
+As above, SequenceL has no built-in constructs for input/output (I/O) since it was designed to work in an additive manner with other programming languages.
 The decision to compile to multithreaded C++ and support the 20+ Simplified Wrapper and Interface Generator (SWIG) languages (C, C++, C#, Java, Python, etc.) means it easily fits into extant design flows, training, and tools.
 It can be used to enhance extant applications, create multicore libraries, and even create standalone applications by linking the resulting code with other code which performs I/O tasks.
 SequenceL functions can also be queried from an interpreter with given inputs, like Python and other interpreted languages.